iqnite/eggsplode/README.md

 ## Installing (Test version)

-1. Set up a bot on the [Discord Dev Portal](https://discord.dev) and copy its Bot Token (can be found on the *Bot* page); Optionally, you can invite it to a Discord server to test it.
+1. Set up a bot on the [Discord Dev Portal](https://discord.dev) and copy its Bot Token (can be found on the *Bot* page); Optionally, you can invite it to a Discord server to test it

 2. Clone the GitHub repo:
 ```